 After finishing primary school, children usually progress to secondary edcuation in one of three kinds of school:

-* Hauptschule (up to Year 10) – these offer a vocational education, working towards the Hauptschulabschluss qualification.
+These offer a vocational education, working towards the Hauptschulabschluss qualification.
 Children unsuited to a more academic education are catered for at these schools.
 After completing their schooling, they will usually take up an apprenticeship (Lehre) in a particular manual trade.
 Some students will continue to study on a part-time basis at a Berufsschule (vocational school).

-* Realschule (up to Year 10 – these schools, where students study for a Realschulabschuss, are geared towards those who are suited to a broader range of studies.
+These schools, where students study for a Realschulabschuss, are geared towards those who are suited to a broader range of studies.
 This is the most usual type of secondary school for students going into the medical profession or aiming for an apprenticeship in a non-manual trade.
 There is considerable emphasis on language and mathematical skills.